Hecter94/EndlessSky-PluginArchive/Working/Lemurias Extra ES Stuff/old_CONTRIBUTING.md

 * `size`: size of fleet, solely based on ship count, `lrg, med, sml`; definition of size can be subjective
 * `num`: for specifying different variants if more precise control instead of `variant #num` desired

-If two variants of a fleet exist, you may have them under 1 fleet as a variant or define them seperately for more precise control.
+If two variants of a fleet exist, you may have them under 1 fleet as a variant or define them separately for more precise control.

 ### Mission names
 * `st` Story missions
 * `fl` Flavor text (e.g Free Worlds secession dialogue)